Where Absorption and Secretion Happen in the Kidney's Nephrons

 Understanding absorption and secretion in the renal tubules isn't just academic knowledge—it's crucial for understanding how your body maintains balance.
 When these processes work properly, your blood pressure stays stable, your pH remains within the narrow range necessary for life, and your electrolyte levels remain optimal.

 When things go wrong, the consequences can be severe.
-Now, kidney disease, electrolyte imbalances, and high blood pressure all relate to dysfunction in these tubular processes.
+Kidney disease, electrolyte imbalances, and high blood pressure all relate to dysfunction in these tubular processes.
 Medications that affect the kidneys often target specific transporters in the renal tubules, either enhancing or inhibiting absorption and secretion.

 Think about it this way: your kidneys filter about 180 liters of fluid every day.
-Still, that's about 45 gallons!
-If they didn't secrete waste products, toxins would build up in your bloodstream.
-If your renal tubules didn't reabsorb most of this fluid, you'd constantly be dehydrated.
+But if your renal tubules didn't reabsorb most of this fluid, you'd constantly be dehydrated.
+That's about 45 gallons!
+Which means if they didn't secrete waste products, toxins would build up in your bloodstream.
 These processes are absolutely essential for survival.

 How Absorption and Secretion Work in the Nephron